Healthplan Spain

 Expat Tips

-If you're an EU citizen living in Spain and want to bring your non-EU spouse, partner, or family members to live with you, this guide covers the latest rules, procedures, and benefits for 2024 and 2025.
+If you're an EU citizen living in Spain and want to bring your non-EU spouse, partner, or family members to live with you, this guide covers the key rules, procedures, and benefits now in force following recent reforms.

 What Is the EU Family Member Residence Card?